 Madeline Mestas, Georgia Miller, Keshia Merry - INSpire studentships 2017

-Chloe Hughes - 2012 BBSRC Summer studentship, JISC OVAM museum curator and clinical placement student.
+Chloe Hughes - 2012 BBSRC studentship, JISC OVAM museum curator and clinical placement student.

-Ammar Alibhai - 2011 BBSRC Summer studentship, Cascade funded educational web page designer
+Ammar Alibhai - 2011 BBSRC studentship, Cascade funded educational web page designer

-Emilia Harding - 2010 BBSRC Summer studentship, anatomy research/web design
+Emilia Harding - 2010 BBSRC studentship, anatomy research/web design

 Mark Plested, Sarah Geldart, Robin Cheung, Chloe Hughes, Agata WItkowska, Meghan Moore, Stephanie Barnett, Carolize Compton, Lauren Porteous, Thomas Mignan, Madeleine Nyberg, Hannah Partridge, Holly Graham, Janika Patel, Henry Johnson, Megan Godden, Nuria Holzleg, Elise Moritz, Matthew Keane, Rachel Woolley, Kyle Eadie, Imogen Purvis, Katie White, Dulcie Smith, Keshia Merry, Georgia Miller - Research projects

 Melissa Bexon, Rhys Owen, Riaz Rhemu, Lottie Back - Assisted supervision of research projects